 - A click-through landing page: A click-through landing page is a post-click page designed specifically to generate a click-through conversion.
 It features content like benefit-oriented copy, a magnetic headline, a 1:1 conversion ratio, and more.
 However, unlike most other pages, it doesn’t attempt to generate a traditional transaction in which the visitor gives something up for an offer.
 There is no form.
 There’s no request for sensitive information.
 That happens on the following page.
 The click-through page is designed strictly for the purpose of emphasizing the benefits of the offer.

-Here’s an example from the Renegade Diet:
+Here’s an example from HelloFresh (top of fold):

 - Retargeting technology: Click-through campaigns give you the unique opportunity to learn more about your prospects than you might normally on a different kind of landing page.
 With retargeting pixels implanted on both your click-through page and the page following, you can create two separate retargeting campaigns that speak specifically to each audience.
 Those who have converted on your click-through page but not on your sales page are further down in your funnel than those who have converted on neither.